-In addition to manually launching the Assignment Plan batch job.
-We can also schedule Assignment Plans to run on a daily basis.
-To do this select the Batch Jobs tab on the Geopointe Setup page.
+In addition to manually launching the Assignment Plan batch job, we can also schedule Assignment Plans to run on a daily or hourly basis, to ensure assignments stay current as changes are made to records.
+To do this, select the Batch Jobs tab on the Geopointe Setup page.

 Once the batch job has completed, we can review the results.
-Before the batch job runs, the Territory field and the custom related list Territory Assignments are blank.
+Before the batch job runs, the Territory field and the custom related list Territory Assignments were blank.

+After the Assignment Plan job has completed, the Territory and Related List are automatically populated.
 This account is currently located in Seattle so it falls into the Northwest Assignment Area we defined earlier.
-After the Assignment Plan job has completed running the Territory and Related List are automatically populated.

 There is a hard limit of 500 sub shapes allowed in an Assignment Area.
 For example, one Assignment Area can be comprised of a maximum of 500 postal codes.
 Occasionally, some shapes may be too large and complex to process even though they contain fewer than 500 sub shapes.
 The Geopointe Admin will receive an email if this occurs.

 Changing OwnershipAn Assignment Plan can be configured to change the ownership of records when they are assigned to Areas.
 This can be done by entering the user in the Assignment Area User field, and by checking the Reassign Owner checkbox.
 Note: For Leads and Cases only, this can be done by checking Run Assignment Rule.